 1. Do I need a phone line?

-If you want to get an ADSL connection, the UK's most common type of broadband, then, yes, you'll need to pay for line rental.
+To get an ADSL connection, the UK's most common type of broadband, yes, you'll need to pay for line rental.

 When you sign up for broadband you will have one of the following options regarding home phone:

 - Keep your current line rental and call plan.

 - Move both your line rental and call plan to the broadband provider.

 Broadband providers are generally keen for you to move your phone services over to them so cheaper broadband is usually available with option 2.

 In both cases, the phone service is moved over while using exactly the same physical phone line.
 There usually aren't any reconnection fees if you want to go back to BT, either, so there's no real disadvantage to switching the service, other than convenience.